Skip to main content

 )

-Once you've registered your prompt and assigned an alias, you can reference it in your deployed applications using the prompt URI format.
+After you register your prompt and assign an alias, you can reference it in your deployed applications using the prompt URI format.
 The recommended approach is to use environment variables to make your application flexible and avoid hardcoding prompt references.

 The prompt URI format is: prompts:/{catalog}.{schema}.{prompt_name}@{alias}